-Krabat, a 12-year-old beggar boy, is summoned in a dream to a mysterious mill where he finds himself in the company of eleven other boys, all apprenticed to a sinister Master who will teach them the finer points of black magic—whether they want to learn them or not.
+Krabat, a 12-year-old beggar boy, is summoned in a dream to a mysterious mill where he finds himself in the company of eleven other prisoners, all apprenticed to a sinister Master who will teach them the finer points of black magic—whether they want to learn them or not.
 Preussler’s incantatory story of the power of friendship to challenge evil has been casting a spell on readers of all ages since first published in 1971.

 Confusion is one of [Zweigs] finest and most exemplary works…a perfect reminder of, or introduction to, Zweigs economy and subtlety as a writer. —Robert Macfarlane, The Times Literary Supplement